 Gutenberg is a brand new editor introduced in WordPress 5.
 Previously, you need to write inside a big content editor.
-And there including different content type was a little bit troublesome.
+And there including different content types was a little bit troublesome.
 In Gutenberg, everything is a block.
-By using individual block type you can easily include any type of content into your site.
+By using individual block types you can easily include any type of content into your site.

 Gutenberg is an important step forward for WordPress.
 Gutenberg enables WordPress to build content layouts, not just write articles.
 It is one of the many transitions happening in WordPress toward a more simplified user experienceZack Katz, speaking at WordCamp Denver 2017

 Elementor, on the other hand, is the most popular website page builder that has changed the concept of WordPress site development overnight.
-It enables all sorts of users to develop high functional websites-regardless of their prior technical knowledge.
+It enables all sorts of users to develop highly functional websites regardless of their prior technical knowledge.